 When do I repay my student loan?

-will have to start making repayments until they have left
+will have to start making repayments until April 2017, even if they

-leave their course earlier.
-Once the student enters repayment, the
+finish or leave their course earlier.
+Once the student enters

 |Income each year before tax